AppThreat/chen/README.md

 ### Jupyter notebook with docker compose

-Use the docker compose from this repo to try chennai with Jupyter notebook.
+Use the docker compose from this repo to try chennai with Jupyter Notebook.

 ```shell
 git clone https://github.com/AppThreat/chen